DCallaz/flitsr/README.md

   coverage collected for the system over the test suite
 #### Options:
 * `-h`, `--help`: show this help message and exit
+* `-o OUTPUT`, `--output OUTPUT`: Specify the output file to use for all output (default: STDOUT).
+* `--csv`: By default FLITSR will output the ranking in it's own FLITSR ranking format.
+Enabling this option will allow FLITSR to output the ranking in CSV format compatible with GZoltar's CSV ranking format instead.
 * `-m METRIC`, `--metric METRIC`: The underlying (SBFL) metric to use when either ranking (if the sbfl option is given), or running the FLITSR algorithm.
   Option may be supplied multiple times to run multiple metrics.
 Specifying